 What to bring with you when you go snowshoeing

 Winter in Colorado is beautiful but can be unforgiving.
 Wool socks and waterproof shoes or boots are must-haves for snowshoeing.
 Be sure to pack plenty of layers, gloves and a warm hat.
 Most days are sunny, so be sure to pack sunscreen and sunglasses.
 Snacks and water are essential, too.
-Be sure to download the CBGTrails map app on your phone before you head out.

 Where to rent snowshoes